FormidableLabs/victory/README.md

 ## Maintenance Status

-**Active:** Formidable is actively working on this project, and we expect to continue for work for the foreseeable future.
+**Active:** Formidable is actively working on this project, and we expect to continue to work for the foreseeable future.
 Bug reports, feature requests and pull requests are welcome.

 [react]: https://facebook.github.io/react/